TULiberalArts/Asian-and-Middle-Eastern-Languages-and-Studies/pages/undergradaute.md

 ---
 title: Undergraduate
-permalink: "/undergraduate/"
+permalink: /undergraduate/
 layout: page
+published: true
 ---
 <div class="row">
 <div class="col m12 l8">
-  <h2>Study Asia From An Interdisciplinary Perspective</h2>
+  <h2>Study Asia From an Interdisciplinary Perspective</h2>
   <p>
     The Asian Studies curriculum offers courses in fields such as politics, history, society, art, religion, philosophy, and  literature.
 These courses give all students the opportunity to understand and intellectually engage with the countries and regions of Asia.
   </p>